Palais de Marbre

-The Marble Palace (French: Palais de Marbre) is a palace and historic building in Kinshasa, Democratic Republic of the Congo, situated atop a hill in the Ngaliema Commune within the residential neighborhood of Ma Campagne, located a few miles from Mont-Fleury.
-The complex serves as a guest residence during specific official visits and is accessible to the general public, housing an exhibition that chronicles the history of Laurent-Désiré Kabila's assassination.
+The Marble Palace (French: Palais de Marbre) is a palace and historic building in Kinshasa, Democratic Republic of the Congo.
+It is located on a hill in the commune of Ngaliema along Avenue Ma Campagne, a few miles from Mont-Fleury.
+The palace is used as a guest residence for certain official visits.
+It is also open to the public and contains an exhibition about the assassination of Laurent-Désiré Kabila.

 History

+1970–late 1970s: Construction and Mobutu's takeover

-The inception of the Palais de Marbre dates back to 1970 when Governor Albert Ndele Bamu of the National Bank of the Congo initiated its construction.
-Originally conceived as an "official residence" for himself within the Binza hills of Ngaliema commune, the design process was entrusted to Eugène Palumbo and Fernand Tala N'Gai's design team, renowned for their work on the Ministry of Foreign Affairs complex and the Supreme Court.
-The resulting structure adopted a hypermodern, circular design that incorporated segments of the surrounding garden and prominently featured marble imported from an Italian quarry, with a statue of a prodigious lion at its main entrance.
-The design, in harmony with the site's topography, was said to resemble the map of the Congo.
-Ndele was named Minister of Finance in September 1970 (considered a demotion), then dismissed in 1971.
-Although the Bank claimed the property in its inventory, the Marble Palace was confiscated by President Mobutu Sese Seko, who converted it into one of his opulent palaces and a guesthouse for high-ranking visitors, including the U.S. National Security Advisor, Henry Alfred Kissinger in April 1976.
+The Marble Palace was first built in 1970 after Albert Ndele Bamu, Governor of the National Bank of the Congo, commissioned its construction.
+The palace was first planned as his official residence on the Binza hills in Ngaliema, Kinshasa.
+It was designed by Eugène Palumbo and Fernand Tala N'Gai, the architects who also designed the Ministry of Foreign Affairs building and the Supreme Court.
+The palace featured a hypermodern circular design that incorporated sections of the surrounding gardens and prominently featured marble imported from an Italian quarry, with a statue of a prodigious lion at its main entrance.
+Because of its layout, the building was said to resemble the map of the Congo.

+In September 1970, Ndele was appointed Minister of Finance, a move that was widely seen as a demotion, and he was dismissed the next year.
+Although the National Bank (renamed the National Bank of Zaire—Banque Nationale du Zaïre—after the country's name was changed to Zaire in 1971) continued to list the palace as its property, President Mobutu Sese Seko confiscated it and converted it into one of his opulent palaces.
+It also became a guesthouse for important visitors, including U.S. National Security Advisor Henry Alfred Kissinger during his visit in April 1976.